Ruth Bader Ginsburg underwent treatment for tumor on pancreas, Supreme Court says

 Supreme Court Associate Justice Ruth Bader Ginsburg recently underwent a fresh round of treatment for a cancerous tumor on her pancreas, the high court said in a statement Friday.

-The three-week radiation treatment, performed at Memorial Sloan Kettering Cancer Center in New York City, was administered after doctors discovered a "localized malignant tumor" on her pancreas on July 31, a statement from the court said.
+The three-week radiation treatment, performed at the Memorial Sloan Kettering Cancer Center in New York City, was administered after doctors discovered a "localized malignant tumor" on her pancreas on July 31, the statement said.

-The treatment was administered in an outpatient setting for a three-week period that began August 5.
+The treatment — called stereotactic ablative radiation therapy — was administered in an outpatient setting for a three-week period that began Aug.
+5. Doctors also inserted a bile duct stent as part of the treatment, which Ginsburg completed Friday, the court said.

-In the statement, the court said that there was “no evidence of disease” anywhere else in her body.
+In the statement, the court said that Ginsburg "tolerated treatment well" and that "no further treatment is needed at this time."

-"The Justice tolerated treatment well," the court said.
-"The tumor was treated definitively" and "no further treatment is needed at this time," it added.
+"The tumor was treated definitively and there is no evidence of disease elsewhere in the body," the court said.
+"Justice Ginsburg will continue to have periodic blood tests and scans."

-The tumor is the 86-year-old justice’s latest bout with cancer.
+The tumor is the 86-year-old justice’s latest cancer scare.
 She has suffered a number of health setbacks in recent months, including a fall that fractured three ribs in November followed by surgery to remove two cancerous growths from her lung at the end of December.
-She missed oral arguments for a case in January, the first she had missed courtroom arguments in 25 years.
+She missed oral arguments for a case in January, the first time she had missed courtroom arguments in 25 years.

 Ginsburg had been diagnosed with colon cancer in 1999 and pancreatic cancer in 2009.